 First off, I have things like tags lying around in drawers and cubbies, but I never use them because I can't see them… sigh.
 Having a cute little storage box like this puts them all together AND reminds me they are there!

 Second I am not making a lifelong commitment.
-I just ordered $100 worth of storage containers for my craft room desk (project coming soon), THAT is a commitment.
+I just ordered $100 worth of storage containers for my desktop craft organizer, THAT is a commitment.
 Doing a tiny little half hour project like this that costs about $3 does not stress me out!

 Using The Gel Press To Make Flat Boxes

 I LOVE making flat boxes projects… and by that I mean they are not curved surfaces and they don't have lots of “stuff” sticking out so I can decorate them easily!